zktx-io/aptos-extension/README.md

 1. **Workspace**: This section of the interface allows you to `compile`, `test`, `prove`, and `deploy Smart Contracts`.
 If you have multiple smart contracts in your repository, you can select the specific smart contract (`Move.toml`) and proceed with compilation or deployment.
 Additionally, you can choose from the latest Aptos Move features such as the `formatter` and `Move 2.0` for enhanced functionality.
 1. **Package Explorer**: This section of the user interface allows you to test smart contracts.
 When you deploy a Smart Contract, it is automatically registered here.
 You can also manually enter the address of a previously deployed Smart Contract to register it.
 If the smart contract is loaded correctly, you will see a list of functions available to interact with the contract.
 1. **Output**: In this section, you can view the transaction execution data in raw format.
 Please select `Aptos Extension` in the Task.
+1. **Aptos Assistant**: This section introduces the AI-powered [Aptos Assistant](https://aptosfoundation.org/use-cases/ai), developed by Aptos in collaboration with Microsoft.
+It allows you to review your smart contract code, ask questions about the Aptos ecosystem, and explore the Move language.
+Designed to simplify Web3 development, the Assistant enhances productivity by delivering quick and accurate responses, making it an essential tool for both newcomers and experts in blockchain development.

 ## Requirements